alpacahq/alpaca-docs/content/trading/getting-started.md

 ---
 title: Getting Started
-weight: 40
+weight: 2
 aliases:
   - /getting-started.md
 ---

 # Getting Started

-This is a quick guide on how to start consuming market data via APIs.
-Starting from beginning to end, this section outlines how to install Alpaca's software development kit (SDK), create a free alpaca account, locate your API keys, and how to request both historical and real-time data.
+This is a quick guide on how to start submitting orders via APIs.
+Starting from beginning to end, this section outlines how to install Alpaca's software development kit (SDK), create a free alpaca account, locate your API keys, and how to submit orders applicable for both stocks and crypto.

 ## Installing Alpaca's Client SDK